chrehall68/sjsu-ml-f23-ribonanza/README.md

 # SJSU ML Club's Ribonanza Project
 SJSU ML Club's attempt at the [Kaggle Ribonanza project](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/) hosted by Stanford.

-Currently, we have two approaches (`ribonanza.ipynb` and `ribonanza2.ipynb`).
-For information on what needs to be done, check out the individual notebooks' `TODO` sections.
+Currently, we have three approaches (`ribonanza.ipynb`, `ribonanza2.ipynb`, and `ribonanza3.ipynb`).
+The latest notebook (and the best place to get started) is `ribonanza3.ipynb`.
+For information on what needs to be done, check out the `TODO` section in `ribonanza3.ipynb`.

 ## Members
 - Haydon Behl